mlswg/mls-protocol/draft-ietf-mls-protocol.md

    regard to any removed members and PCS for the committer and any updated members.

-When creating or processing a Commit, three different GroupContexts are used:
+When creating or processing a Commit, three different ratchet trees and their associated GroupContexts are used:

-1. The "old GroupContext" is the GroupContext for the epoch before the commit.
-   This is used when signing the MLSPlainText so that existing group members can verify the signature before processing the commit.
+1. "Old" refers to the ratchet tree and GroupContext for the epoch before the commit.
+The old GroupContext is used when signing the MLSPlainText so that existing group members can verify the signature before processing the commit.
-2. The "provisional GroupContext" is the GroupContext constructed after applying the proposals that are referenced by the Commit.
-This GroupContext uses the epoch number for the new epoch, and the old confirmed transcript hash.
+2. "Provisional" refers to the ratchet tree and GroupContext constructed after applying the proposals that are referenced by the Commit.
+The provisional GroupContext uses the epoch number for the new epoch, and the old confirmed transcript hash.
 This is used when creating the UpdatePath, if the UpdatePath is needed.
-3. The "new GroupContext" is the GroupContext constructed after applying the proposals and the UpdatePath (if any).
-This GroupContext uses the epoch number for the new epoch, and the new confirmed transcript hash.
+3. "New" refers to the ratchet tree and GroupContext constructed after applying the proposals and the UpdatePath (if any).
+The new GroupContext uses the epoch number for the new epoch, and the new confirmed transcript hash.
 This is used when deriving the new epoch secrets, and is the only GroupContext that newly-added members will have.

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps: